Matthies, Tina (1894–1928)

 5 mm textual material

-Tina Matthies, the step-daughter of Jacob Reimer, was born on an estate in the Kuban.
+Tina Matthies (GR#312964), the daughter of Abram Matthies and Anna Wiebe Reimer, was born on a farming estate in the Kuban.
 In 1911, she travelled to Germany where she attended a specialized school for a year.
-In 1917 the Reimer estate was plundered by the red army.
-Tina Matthies, with her brother Isaak Matthies and his family, emigrated from the Kuban, Russia to Mexico in 1924.
-The Mexican settlement was not satisfactory so after two years, most of the group immigrated to Canada or the United States.
-The Isaak Matthies’ family moved to a farm in Manitou, Manitoba.
-Tina Matthies found a job at a sanitorium for tuberculosis patients in Ninette (near Black Creek, Vancouver Island).
-After a year, she became ill and came to the Maedchenheim in Winnipeg, run by Anna Thiessen.
-She died in 1928 in Winnipeg.
+In 1917, the family estate farm was plundered by the red army and the families were forced to abandon the property.
+Tina Matthies, with her brother Isaak Matthies and his family, emigrated from the Kuban, Russia, to Mexico in 1924.
+The Mexican settlement was not satisfactory.
+After two years, she and most of the group immigrated to Canada or the United States.
+The Isaak Matthies family moved to a farm in Manitou, Manitoba.
+Tina Matthies found a job at a sanitorium for tuberculosis patients in Ninette, Manitoba.
+After a year, she became ill and came to the Winnipeg Maedchenheim run by Anna Thiessen.
+She died in 1928 in Winnipeg at the age of 36.

-The Tina Matthies fonds probably came to Centre for Mennonite Brethren Studies in the 1970s through Mrs. Wilhelm (Anna) Dyck niece, of Niverville, Manitoba.
+The Tina Matthies fonds probably came to Centre for Mennonite Brethren Studies in the 1970s through Anna (Reimer) Dyck of Niverville, Manitoba, Tina's niece.

 Scope and Content

-The Tina Matthies fonds consists of a photocopied German travel diary, written by Tina Matthies, relating events from 1924 and 1925 while she was travelling from Russia to Mexico and her experiences in Mexico.
-Also in this fonds is a life story of Tina Matthies which includes a description of Jacob Reimer’s estate in the Kuban.
+The Tina Matthies fonds consists of a photocopied German travel diary written by Tina Matthies, relating events from 1924 and 1925 while she was travelling from Russia to Mexico.
+Also in this fonds is a life story of Tina Matthies, which includes a description of Jacob C. Reimer’s estate in the Kuban.
+Jacob C. Reimer was Tina's half-brother.

 - Volume 1012.